rajitbanerjee/Scrabble/README.md

 Developed for [COMP20050: Software Engineering Project 2](https://sisweb.ucd.ie/usis/!W_HU_MENU.P_PUBLISH?p_tag=MODULE&MODULE=COMP20050) at [UCD](https://www.ucd.ie/cs/).

+This is the branch for Sprint 5: bot design.

 ## Getting Started
 Follow these instructions to get a copy of the project running on your local machine.